resbaz/workshop_data_management/tute_1.rst

 start somewhere.

 In order to address the final point above, we will start to use Django's **choice field**.
+These will appear as a drop down list rather than a blank field.

 The other points will be commented in the psuedo code

 ::